Jump to section

 Other Causes

 Always be sure that your dog has not swallowed a foreign object that might be stuck in his throat.
 A foreign object does not have to choke the dog, but can be a huge irritation.
 Allergies can make your pup as miserable as they make humans.
 Pollen, mold, household dust, and insect mites can have much the same effect as they have on humans.
-If allergies are what is plaguing your pooch, you will also notice itchiness in him.
+If allergies are what is plaguing your pooch, you might also notice itchiness in him.
 Although it is very rare, dogs can develop tuberculosis.
 You may notice a “wet,” productive cough accompanied by bloody phlegm.
 Coccidiosis is another disease that is characterized by a wet, productive cough.
-Because these symptoms can signal both mild and more serious diseases, it is imperative that your vet diagnose the cause of the cough.
+Because these signs can signal both mild and more serious diseases, it is imperative that your veterinarian diagnose the cause of the cough.
 Any age or breed of dog can suffer from allergies, tuberculosis, coccidiosis, or other auto-immune illnesses.

 Always keep your dog’s vaccinations up to date, as they protect against canine distemper and the bordetella virus that leads to kennel cough.
 Do not kennel your dog in dirty cages, old chicken coops, or near pigeons as they might inhale the bird droppings and develop a fungal infection.
 Maintain your dog’s chew toys; once they start to get worn, throw them out so your dog won’t accidentally swallow part of a toy.